letsdrink/ouzo/docs/tools/model_generator.rst

 Model generator
 ===============

-Model generator is a console tool for creating Model classes for existing tables.
+Model generator is a console tool for creating Model classes for existing database tables.
-Generator reads information about database table and transforms it into Ouzo Model class.
+Generator reads information about database table and transforms it into Ouzo's Model class.

 .. note::

-    Support for: MySQL and PostgreSQL.
+    Currently there is a support for MySQL and PostgreSQL.

 ----